Firojpaudel/GenAI-Chronicles/README.md

 ---
 ## What to Expect:
 <ul>
-  🚀 Conceptual Journeys: Dive into the core concepts of Generative AI.
+  🚀 <b>Conceptual Journeys:<b> Dive into the core concepts of Generative AI.

-  🛠️ Practical Implementations: Hands-on projects with a major focus on PyTorch.
+  🛠️ <b>Practical Implementations:</b> Hands-on projects with a major focus on PyTorch.
 </ul>

 ---